Frequently Asked Questions

-A. Yes, the NHRF does give support to organisations and networks without legal status, however, we will need a fiscal sponsor to take care of the financial aspect of the grant.
+A. Yes, the NHRF does give support to organisations and networks without legal status, however, we will need a legal holder to take care of the financial aspect of the grant.
 The NHRF does not transfer funds to individual bank accounts.

 Q. What are the conditions for support?

 A. Grants are given to one project at time, but the NHRF encourages the applicants to develop two or three years’ project plans.
 If the progress of the work is satisfactory, the NHRF will do its best to allow the grantee to carry out a multi-year project without interruptions.